Boston Scientific (BSX) Q3 2017 Results - Earnings Call Transcript

 I'll now provide some highlights on third quarter 2017 results and thoughts to finish out the year.
 We continue to grow faster than market in most all of our businesses and regions.
 We also delivered consistent organic revenue growth in every geography, led by 8% growth in AMEA, 5% in Europe, and 3% in the U.S. We also continued to outperform in the Emerging Markets with 18% growth in the quarter, including 23% in China.

 I'll start with MedSurg highlights.
 The three MedSurg businesses together delivered 8% organic revenue growth and 10% operational growth, including the EndoChoice acquisition, which continues to deliver above our deal plan.
-In Endo, organic revenue grew 5% in Q3 and 10% including the EndoChoice, led by strong performance from the Spy DS (sic) [SpyGlass DS] (5:13) Visualization System, AXIOS platform, Res 360 (sic) [Resolution 360] (5:16) Hemostasis Clip and EndoChoice ambulatory surgery center portfolio.
+In Endo, organic revenue grew 5% in Q3 and 10% including the EndoChoice, led by strong performance from the Spy DS [SpyGlass DS] Visualization System, AXIOS platform, Res 360 Hemostasis Clip and EndoChoice ambulatory surgery center portfolio.
 We do expect Endo to return back to mid to high single-digit growth rates in the fourth quarter.

 We have now completed the integration of EndoChoice and revenue is ahead of plan, contributing 75 basis points to total growth in the quarter.
 We continue to be pleased with the results from our expanding presence in the ambulatory surgery center market, led by differentiated offerings in GI pathology and infection prevention.